 Digital Reading Room.
 The Digital Reading Room (DRR) is an electronic version of a library reserve system, or a virtual reading room.
 The material accessed is either required course readings or it supplements the course, and is of use for further study and a deeper understanding of the subject matter.
-Refer to the library's Digital Reference Centre Course and help with researching, writing, and citing (referencing) can be found in the Library Help Centre Course.
+Refer to the library's Digital Reference Centre ☑ .
+Tips on searching the journal databases and help with researching, writing, and citing (referencing) can be found in the Library Help Centre ☑ .